Kansas schools brace for utility rate increases

 Some schools say they have budgeted for energy increases, but they are closely watching to see what gets approved by the KCC.

-“So we budgeted a 12% to 12.5% increase,” said Jane Nichols, Newton Schools USD 373 Director of Business.
+“So we budgeted a 12% to 12.5% increase,” said Jane Nichols, Newton USD 373 director of business.
 “So if that increase goes up, it’s going to be potentially looking into our contingency to come up with those additional dollars.”

 Nichols says with budgets set.
 They remain hopeful the net increase expected between 11-12% remains where it is at this time.